This transcript is still being processed for Smart Transcript. To see an example of this new feature, click here.

-Whether you're talking about the Mighty I Am movement, Mormonism, Islam, Eurancha, the One World Family, Jehovah's Witnesses, Christian Science, Spiritualism, the Association for Research and Enlightenment, the Divine Light Mission, OASPE, Worldwide Church of God, Great White Brotherhood, Ascera Unification Church, the Way International, Scientology, the Roman Catholic system or whatever other system of religion you're talking about in the world; they all fall into the category of the religions of human achievement.
+Whether you're talking about the Mighty I AM movement, Mormonism, Islam, Urantia, the One World Family, Jehovah's Witnesses, Christian Science, spiritualism, the Association for Research and Enlightenment, the Divine Light Mission, OASPE, Worldwide Church of God, Great White Brotherhood, Asera Unification Church, the Way International, Scientology, the Roman Catholic system, or whatever other system of religion you're talking about in the world, they all fall into the category of the religion of human achievement.
 And they all say that through certain means you can better yourself.
 You can become pleasing to God or gods that be, you can attain salvation, you can take yourself to a better world because you have within you the ability to do that.

 It's interesting, if you analyze all those religions that I mentioned to you, what their sources are.
-The Mighty I Am movement was dictated by a spirit being, Mormonism came from supposedly an angel delivering golden plates.
+The Mighty I AM movement was dictated by a spirit being, Mormonism came from supposedly and angel delivering golden plates.
 Islam was dictated by the angel Gabriel, they say.
-Eurancha came from 23 extra-terrestrials who dictated a 2,100 page book through automatic writing.
+Urantia came from twenty-three extra-terrestrials who dictated a twenty-one-hundred- page book through automatic writing.
 The One World Family came from extra-terrestrials.
 Jehovah's Witness's information was given by angels of different rank who controlled the primary witnesses.
 The Association for Research and Enlightenment came from psychic forces through automatic writing.
 The Divine Light Mission was given by a spirit voice.
-The Great White Brotherhood came from a spirit named Azareel through a medium.
+The Great White Brotherhood came from a spirit named Azrael through a medium.
 OASPE came from many spirits in automatic writing.
 Armstrong angelic revelations to Mrs. Armstrong, that's the Worldwide Church of God.
-Ascera came from telephonic inspiration from a source spirit.
-The Unification church information was dictated by supernatural spirits, Christian Science by special revelation to Mary Baker Eddy and on and on and on; clearly all from the same Satanic, demonic source.
+Asera came from telephonic inspiration from a source spirit.
+The Unification Church information was dictated by supernatural spirits, Christian Science by special revelation to Mary Baker Eddy and on and on and on; clearly all from the same satanic, demonic source.

-There's only, I say it again, a choice between two religions: the religion of human achievement which comes under many labels and the religion of divine accomplishment which is revealed in the sacred pages in the Word of God.
-That is the Word of God, the rest is the word of Satan who according to 2 Corinthians 11 "disguises himself as an angel of light and his ministers do the same and they come to perpetrate a deception on humanity, and it is successful."
-So no matter what the name of the system, no matter what the name of the particular religion or cult might be, other than biblical Christianity it is nothing other than the religion of human achievement spawned by Satan.
+There's only, I say it again, a choice between two religions: The religion of human achievement which comes under many labels and the religion of divine accomplishment which is revealed in the sacred pages of the Word of God.
+That is the Word of God.
+The rest is the word of Satan, who according to 2 Corinthians 11 "disguises himself as an angel of light” and his ministers do the same, and they come to perpetrate a deception on humanity, and it is successful.
+So no matter what the name of the system, no matter what the name of the particular religion or cult might be, other than biblical Christianity, it is nothing other than the religion of human achievement spawned by Satan.

-And over against that you have the religion of divine accomplishment, the one glories in the flesh, the other glories in the cross.
-The Apostle Paul had spent all of his life in the religion of human achievement -- for him it was Judaism.
-And he had thought that by being circumcised the eighth day and by heritage from the tribe of Benjamin and by being a Pharisee of the Pharisees that is getting into the most legalistic religious core within that framework of Judaism by being more zealous for the law than any other of his contemporaries and by being blameless as he says in Philippians 3, he would attain that which would please God and allow him to enter God's kingdom forever, and when he stacked it all up against the religion of divine accomplishment he said it made nothing but a pile of manure, and he embraced the cross the only choice.
+And over against that you have the religion of divine accomplishment.
+The one glories in the flesh, the other glories in the cross.
+The apostle Paul had spent all of his life in the religion of human achievement.
+For him it was Judaism and he had thought that by being circumcised the eighth day and by heritage from the tribe of Benjamin and by being a Pharisee of the Pharisees, that is getting into the most legalistic religious core within that framework of Judaism by being more zealous for the law than any other of his contemporaries and by being blameless, as he says in Philippians 3, he would attain that would please God and allow him to enter God's kingdom forever, and when he stacked it all up against the religion of divine accomplishment he said it made nothing but a pile of manure.
+And he embraced the cross, the only choice.

 Let's look then at two major points in the text, the first one is glorying in the flesh, verses 11 to 13, and then glorying in the cross, verses 14 to 16.
 Let's begin at verse 11.
-"You see how large a letter I have written unto you with mine own hand."
-Says the authorized text, literally the rendering is this: you see with what large letters I write to you in my own hand.
+"You see how large a letter I have written unto you with mine own hand," says the Authorized text.
+Literally, the rendering is this: You see with what large letters I write to you in my own hand.
 Paul is remarking about the size of the letters in his penmanship.
 Now many commentators and students have found it very difficult to deal with this verse because he's talking about great spiritual realities up to this point in Galatians.
-In fact in the beginning of chapter six just marvelous, marvelous spiritual truth and then in verse 12 he's talking about great, comprehensive spiritual truth as he compares the glory of the flesh with the glory of the cross and they asked the question so often, what in the world is he doing dropping this thing in here about writing large letters?
+In fact in the beginning of chapter 6 just marvelous, marvelous spiritual truth and then in verse 12 he's talking about great, comprehensive spiritual truth as he compares the glory of the flesh with the glory of the cross, and they ask the question so often, what in the world is he doing dropping this thing in here about writing large letters?
 Who cares?
 What does that have to do with anything?
 And I confess to you that it took a rather long time for me to try to figure out just exactly what he was doing.

-And so it's likely that he actually wrote the thing himself, as over against such as his comment as the end of 1 Corinthians 16:21 where he says, "The salutation of me, Paul, with my own hand."
+And so it's likely that he actually wrote the thing himself, as over against such as his comment at the end of 1 Corinthian 16:21, where he says, "The salutation of me, Paul, with my own hand."
 It seems as though he's writing it all here, and this certainly would guarantee it against being thought to be a forgery.
-You might want to note that when Paul wrote 2 Thessalonians in chapter 2, verses one and two, he warns the Thessalonians not to be deceived by someone who writes them a letter as if it was from him.
+You might want to note that when Paul wrote 2 Thessalonians in chapter 2, verses 1 and 2, he warns the Thessalonians not to be deceived by someone who writes them a letter as if it was from him.
 So we know this was a common problem and would be prevented by his own handwriting.
 In this case they would recognize it as his perhaps in total.

 Some people care only about the penmanship and not the content and some of you, he may assume, are going to get a little bit sort of negative about me because you're going to see the way I write and it's going to be a good excuse for those of you who don't like me to criticize this letter because of its sloppy, scrawly form and that triggers his thought in verse 12.

-Reason number one, three reasons why people glory in the flesh; to show off spirituality, to show off spirituality, notice verse 12.
+Reason number one — three reasons why people glory in the flesh — to show off spirituality, to show off spirituality.
+Notice verse 12.
 "As many as desire to make a fair show in the flesh, they constrain you to be circumcised."
-The people who are coming along saying you can please God by religious rights, circumcision being one of them.
+The people who are coming along saying you can please God by religious rites, circumcision being one of them.
 You can please God by outward religious activities and duties.
-These people do that because they want to put on a fine outward display, that's what fair show is, they want to make a big impression about their piousity.
-They want to demonstrate that in and of themselves they are good and righteous people, and so they mask the reality of their evil hearts with external goodness, they modify their behavior to conform to a certain ethical code, a certain moral code, a certain religious code and they do that to demonstrate that in and of themselves they can really put on a religious display.
+These people do that because they want to put on a fine outward display.
+That's what fair show is.
+They want to make a big impression about their piousity.
+They want to demonstrate that in and of themselves they are good and righteous people, and so they mask the reality of their evil hearts with external goodness.
+They modify their behavior to conform to a certain ethical code, a certain moral code, a certain religious code and they do that to demonstrate that in and of themselves they can really put on a religious display.